mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > And I must be clear, _I am 100% sure these users aren’t all paying $30 a month._
 >
 > [^zitron-case-against-ai]

+### On the lack of versatility of AI GPUs

+> **AI GPUs do not have a variety of use cases, and are limited by CUDA, NVIDIA's programming libraries and APIs.** AI GPUs are integrated into applications using CUDA, NVIDIA's programming language.
+While there *are* other use cases — scientific simulations, image and video processing, data science and analytics, medical imaging, and so on — CUDA is not a one-size-fits-all digital panacea.
+Where fiber optic cable is incredibly versatile, *GPUs are not*. *Also, these are different kinds of GPUs than those used for gaming.* …
+>
+> GPUs are built to shove massive amounts of compute into one specific function again and again, like generating the output of a model (which, remember, mostly boils down to complex maths).
+Unlike CPUs, a GPU can't easily change tasks, or handle many little distinct operations, meaning that these things aren't going to be adopted for another mass-scale use case.
+>
+> [^zitron-booster]

 ## Zuckerberg, Mark (CEO, Meta)